 An Earth Sciences Center has an artificial limestone cave to climb through and an excellent mineral display.
-The coyote and javelina (wild, piglike mammals with oddly oversize heads) exhibits have "invisible" fencing that separates humans from animals, and at the Raptor Free Flight show (October throught April daily at 10 and 2), you can see the powerful birds soar and dive, untethered, inches above your head.
+The coyote and javelina (a wild, piglike mammal with an oddly oversize head) exhibits have "invisible" fencing that separates humans from animals, and at the Raptor Free Flight show (October through April, daily at 10 and 2), you can see the powerful birds soar and dive, untethered, inches above your head.

 The restaurants are above average, and the gift shop, which carries books, jewelry, and crafts, is outstanding.
 June through August, the museum stays open until 10 pm every Saturday, which provides a great opportunity to see nocturnal critters.READ LESS